About

-We are always conducting research to improve our aptitude measures, discover new aptitudes, and enhance our ability to interpret aptitude test scores for our clients and the public at large.
-We keep in touch through bulletins and follow-ups with our examinees and we test workers in diverse occupational groups to help us better understand aptitude patterns.
+We are always conducting research to improve our aptitude measurements, discover new aptitudes, and enhance our ability to interpret aptitude test scores for our clients and the public at large.
+We keep in touch through technical bulletins and follow-ups with our examinees and we test workers in diverse occupational groups to help us better understand aptitude patterns.
+Our full-time research department allows us to revise and refine our tests and scores to better serve our clients.

 Mission